Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: A Single Proposal: The Quality Objective

+By (\ref{eq:hopt3}), this deviation is always beneficial.
+Therefore, writing a good review would yield positive utility for agent $i'$, leading to a contradiction.

-which is true for any $i^\mu \ge 2$ \footnote{Notice that if $i^\mu=1$, then this implies that the optimal solution provides a total quality of 1.
+\item If $\frac{i^\mu}{2}<1$ and is it is not an integer, then this implies that $i^\mu=1$ and that the optimal solution provides a total quality of 1.
 It is straightforward to see that any pure Nash equilibrium provides a total quality of either 1 or 0.
 The latter case captures the scenario where an agent is indifferent between writing a review or not, as in both cases her utility is 0.
-Although this implies an infinite PoA if we measure the performance of the equilibrium according to the definition, as this is the only case that something like that can happen, we view it as having an additive loss of 1.}.
-Therefore, writing a good review would yield positive utility for agent $i'$, leading to a contradiction.
+Although this implies an infinite PoA if we measure the performance of the equilibrium according to the definition, as this is the only case that something like that can happen, we view it as having an additive loss of 1.